Habrador/Unity-Programming-Patterns/README.md

 **How to implement?**

-* Define several protected methods in the parent class.
-In the child class, you combine the methods inside a method called Activate.
+* Define several protected methods in the parent class and how they are implemented.
+In the child class, you call the methods you need to get the behavior you want.

 **When is it useful?**